hlucianojr1/blender-mcp/README.md

 #### Prerequisites for Docker Setup
 - Docker and Docker Compose installed
-- Blender 3.0 or newer running on your host machine
+- Blender 3.0 or newer running on your host machine (tested up to Blender 5.0)

 #### Steps:
 1. Clone or download this repository